 Can Elmwood provide a Class A, non-combustible finish (ASTM E-84)?

 Yes, we provide material to commercial projects regularly, and, in many cases, this is a requirement.
 The main product we use penetrates deep into the wood and gives a class A rating.
-While it can slightly darken the color of the wood in most cases there in no visual difference.
+While it can slightly darken the color of the wood in most cases there is no visual difference.

 What colors go with wood paneling?

-Wood paneling is a versatile product that can fit in with just about any design style and color pallet.
+Wood wall paneling is a versatile product that can fit in with just about any design style and color pallet.
 The wood walls tend to be an accent for many spaces and play well with soft and bold color tones.

 Can you stain wood paneling?

-Yes, we offer our wood paneling in a wide range of stain colors and also have the ability to custom craft an exact color for your project with our bespoke program.
+Yes, we offer our wood wall paneling in a wide range of stain colors and also have the ability to custom craft an exact color for your project with our bespoke program.